amitmse/in_Python_/Neural Network/README.md

 ## 04. Recurrent Neural Network(RNN):

-	A Recurrent Neural Network is a type of artificial neural network in which the output of a particular layer is saved and fed back to the input.
+	In this, the output of a particular layer is saved and fed back to the input.
 This helps predict the outcome of the layer.
-The first layer is formed in the same way as it is in the feedforward network.
-That is, with the product of the sum of the weights and features.
-However, in subsequent layers, the recurrent neural network process begins.
+The first layer is formed in the same way as it is in the feedforward network (product of the sum of the weights and features).
 From each time-step to the next, each node will remember some information that it had in the previous time-step.
 In other words, each node acts as a memory cell while computing and carrying out operations.
 The neural network begins with the front propagation as usual but remembers the information it may need to use later.
 If the prediction is wrong, the system self-learns and works towards making the right prediction during the backpropagation.
 	This type of neural network is very effective in text-to-speech conversion technology.

 	So far the neural networks that we’ve examined have always had forward connections.
 The input layer always connects to the first hidden layer.
 Each hidden layer always connects to the next hidden layer.
 	The final hidden layer always connects to the output layer.
 This manner to connect layers is the reason that these networks are called “feedforward.”

 	Recurrent neural networks are not so rigid, as backward connections are also allowed.
 A recurrent connection links a neuron in a layer to either a previous layer or the neuron itself.
 Most recurrent neural network architectures maintain state in the recurrent connections.
 Feedforward neural networks don’t maintain any state.
 	A recurrent neural network’s state acts as a sort of short-term memory for the neural network.
 	Consequently, a recurrent neural network will not always produce the same output for a given input.